zulip/zulip/templates/zerver/help/rename-a-topic.md

 # Rename a topic

 By default, any user can rename any topic.
-This is useful for keeping messages organized, even if some users are still learning how to use topics effectively.

 Organization administrators can
 [turn off community topic editing](/help/community-topic-edits), or turn off